 (black), strawberries, Fresh eggs, U-pick and already picked, restrooms,

-picnic area, picnic area (bring your own food), pony rides, birthday
+picnic area, picnic area you may bring your own food, pony rides, birthday

 parties, school tours